On Differential and Boomerang Properties of a Class of Binomials over Finite Fields of Odd Characteristic: Conclusion

 Our motivation for focusing on the case $r = \frac{p^n+1}{4}$ stems from the observation that both $x^r$ and $x^r \chi(x)$ are APN in certain cases, and exhibit low differential uniformity even when they are not APN.
 It is also worth noting that there are several other exponent classes $r$ for which both $x^r$ and $x^r \chi(x)$ are known to exhibit low differential uniformity (see Table 1 of \cite{MW25}).
 In fact, we have conducted preliminary experiments using SageMath on some of these classes, and observed that many of them indeed possess low differential uniformity, although there are also cases where the differential uniformity exceeds 5.
 Nevertheless, we expect that some of these classes may contain functions with interesting cryptographic properties, and we plan to explore them further in future work.

-\textbf{Acknowledgements} : This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1C1C2003888).
+\textbf{Acknowledgements} : The authors would like to thank the anonymous reviewers for their kind comments and valuable suggestions.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1C1C2003888).
 Soonhak Kwon was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (No. RS-2019-NR040081).